 GLOBES students work toward the GLOBES Certificate in Environment & Society.
+The application process is very simple.
+Go to the Globes Certificate Application Form.
 The certificate program arises directly from the successful training model developed under the National Science Foundation grant award that launched the GLOBES program in 2005.
 Go to GLOBES History.

 Send an email to the GLOBES Office to be added to the GLOBES student list serve and learn about upcoming training activities and special events.

 GLOBES Seminar with Dr. Bill Mitsch Addresses the Role of Wetlands in the Environment

 GLOBES presents William Mitsch, eminent scholar and winner of the Stockhom Water Prize, at a seminar on Thursday, Nov.8 at 4 p.m., in Rm 190, Galvin Life Sciences Center.
 The Director of the Everglades Wetland Research Park of Florida Gulf Coast University will speak on "The Role of Wetlands in Mitigating Pollutants in our Landscape and Globe."
 A casual reception follows.